mathispink/deep-learning-wtf/README.md

 # Learning Deep Learning with TensorFlow

-This is a compiled repository of my teaching material for a course on deep learning with TensorFlow in 2021/22 and 2022/23 and is meant as a self-contained resource for self-study.
+This is a compiled and revised repository of my teaching material for a course on deep learning with TensorFlow in 2021/22 and 2022/23 and is meant as a self-contained resource for self-study.

 Sessions 14 and 15 as well as exercises for the sessions are not yet available in this repository.
 They will be added when I find time to add content that is suitable for self-study.